dreamfactorysoftware/platform-wiki/Platform-Documentation/Usage-Options/Install-CentOS-RedHat.md

 ```

+<B>Note for CentOS 7</B>
+As of version 7 CentOS no longer includes MySQL in its repos.
+If you are using CentOS 7 you will need to install MySQL following these instructions: [http://serverlab.org/view/8/How-to-install-latest-mysql-5.6-on-CentOS7](http://serverlab.org/view/8/How-to-install-latest-mysql-5.6-on-CentOS7)

 <B>Set up MySQL</B>

 You need to create a database, and a DreamFactory user in your MySQL instance.
 On a fresh install, this is quite simple: